dincho-kostadinov/ai-planner-prototype/README.md

 Verify each tour’s skill and capacity requirements

-Ensure no person is assigned to more than two tours (unless allowed)
+Ensure no person is assigned to more than one tours (unless allowed)

 Fix or reassign if requirements aren’t met